CreareGuru/BasicDockerNginxSetup/README.md

 # Set up SSL & Redirect with NGINX and Certbot

 This guide will help you set up SSL with NGINX using Certbot to automatically obtain and configure SSL certificates for your domain.
+As a side note, this was done on Ubuntu 22

 ---